 The Southbank Centre is the UK’s largest arts centre, occupying a 21-acre site that sits in the midst of London’s most vibrant cultural quarter on the South Bank of the Thames.
 The site has an extraordinary creative and architectural history stretching back to the 1951 Festival of Britain.
 Southbank Centre is home to the Royal Festival Hall, Queen Elizabeth Hall, Purcell Room and The Hayward as well as The Saison Poetry Library and the Arts Council Collection.
 The Hayward manages Hayward Touring exhibitions; and the Arts Council Collection on behalf of Arts Council England.

-Tickets on sale in April via the Southbank Website
+Tickets on sale via the Southbank Website